USS G-1: Training ship

-Target ship
+Fate

-The minesweeper Grebe towed G-1 back to Narragansett Bay in May 1921.
-Grebe made eight experimental depth charge attacks on G-1 while the boat lay off Taylor's Point on 21 June.
+The minesweeper Grebe towed G-1 back to Narragansett Bay, in May 1921.
+Grebe made eight experimental depth charge attacks on G-1 while the boat lay off Taylor's Point, on 21 June.
 Damaged and flooded by those explosions, the battered submarine settled to the bottom in 90 ft of water.
 Several attempts to raise her failed and her wreck was officially abandoned.
 G-1 was struck from the Naval Vessel Register on 29 August 1921.